cdfranco/pup-cleanup-services/README.md

-# PUP Clean UP Services Landing Page
+# PUP Cleanup Services Landing Page

-A modern, responsive landing page for PUP Clean UP Services, inspired by the Fresh Yard website design.
+A modern, responsive landing page for PUP Cleanup Services, inspired by the Fresh Yard website design.
 Built with clean HTML, CSS, and JavaScript.

 ## Features